cipher387/osint_stuff_tool_collection/README.md

 <a name="spotify"></a>
 <h3>Spotify</h3>
+</br><a href='https://github.com/Footsiefat/zspotify'>Zspotify</a> — Spotify track downloader.
+Download mp3 by link or by keywords

 </br><a href='https://www.chosic.com/spotify-playlist-analyzer/'>Chosic.com</a> — analyze the playlist on Spotiify, calculate the prevailing mood, genres, decades and favorite artists